-Tuition Fees will be set on an annual basis following approval by St Carthage's Cathedral Parish Finance Council and Lismore CSO in accordance with the Budget process.
-Tuition Fees for the forthcoming year will be finalised by December.
+Tuition Fees will be set on an annual basis following approval by St Carthage's Cathedral Parish Finance Council and the DLCSL in accordance with the Budget process.

 In setting Tuition Fees, the College will have due regard to the mission and principle of the Catholic Church in the desire to make a Catholic education available to all Catholic children.
 Further, the College will have due regard to the Consumer Price Index, in being a reasonable guide to the raising of fees each year.
-The College will also set fees in accordance with the ongoing need of the College in terms of the approved annual operating Budget.
+The College in conjunction with the DLCSL will also set fees in accordance with the ongoing need of the College in terms of the approved annual operating Budget.